VoHTB/VoHTB/README.md

 The Voice of Hack The Box intends to extend learning in the field of cybersecurity from the resources provided by Hack The Box Academy.

-## Linked Social Media

-This is the main output of The Voice of Hack The Box as well as:

-- *[@TheVoiceofHackTheBox (YouTube)](https://www.youtube.com/@TheVoiceofHackTheBox)*, where video content is posted in full.

 ## How To Use This Repository

 In this repository you will find a folder of Episodes where you may find: